Holiday Happenings

 CT Flower & Garden Show

-Christmas decorations on the town green, at New Milford Hospital, and at local rehab centers
+Christmas decorations on the green and local rehab centers

 Since 1923, the Garden Club of New Milford has been an active, non-profit organization serving our town.
 From planting trees, landscaping public places, designing gardens, educating, exhibiting, and funding projects, the club has been influential in caring for the community in which we live.